 Cross the 20m grassy slope to reach the second half of the via ferrata, which is characterised by somewhat easier terrain and the occasional technical section.
 The second traverse is particularly panoramic and offers splendid views onto the entire Cortina basin.
 This is certainly the easiest part of the entire route and it terminates by descending a short ridge after having reached the summit of the Col dei Bos pyramid at 2400m.

-The ferrata now finishes on a small col. On the left (NW) these is an escape route which is also the descent route for climbers who reach the summit of the Pyramid.
+The ferrata Col dei Bos now finishes on a small col. On the left (NW) there is an escape route which is also the descent route for climbers who reach the summit of the Pyramid.
 This short cut leads to the grassy slopes and joins the path which descends between Col dei Bois and the Torri di Falzarego.

 Af the end of the ferrata follow the route along the col and after an easy ascent marked by cairns reach final ferrata section, 100m long and at times exposed and vertical, but always with plenty of holds which ensure fun and easy climbing.
 On this final section note the different anchor systems which form part of the “ferrata safety” project.

 Reach the summit meadows, close to the splendid Col dei Bos rock faces.
 From this stupendous natural balcony enjoy the fascinating view onto the summits in the Ampezzo basin.

 The Col dei Bos summit and cross (2559m) can be reached via a short walk by following the numerous tracks upwards or by walking east beneath the rock face past the numerous remains of the First World War and ascending to the summit up the grass gully a few hundred meters to the east. ferrata col dei bos alpini

 This ferrata can be linked to the nearby tunnels on Lagazuoi or Castelletto di Tofana.

 Rifugio Col Gallina (2055 m) Tel. +39 0436 2939